GladysAssistant/v4-website/docs/dashboard/chart.md

 ![Energy consumption display with bar chart](../../static/img/docs/en/dashboard/chart/bar.jpg)

-The same device can be displayed with a "area" chart, without axes for a more design view:
+The same device can be displayed with a "area" chart, without axes for a more stylish view:

 ![Energy consumption display with area chart without axes](../../static/img/docs/en/dashboard/chart/area-without-axes.jpg)

-Or same "area" chart, with axes, less design but easier to read:
+Or same "area" chart, with axes, less design-oriented but easier to read:

 ![Energy consumption display with bar chart with axes](../../static/img/docs/en/dashboard/chart/area-with-axes.jpg)

 ### Verify that the backgroung aggregation is working

-To be able to display charts very fast, Gladys is running some aggregation tasks every hour to pre-process sensors data.
+To be able to display charts quickly, Gladys is running some aggregation tasks every hour to pre-process sensors data.

 For example, if you want to display the last 6 months of a temperature sensor that sends data to Gladys every 30 seconds: